-This post may include affiliate links that help support my family.
-Read my full disclosure here.
+This post may contain affiliate links.
+See my full disclosure here.

-1. Say goodbye to paper towels and napkins
+Say goodbye to paper towels and napkins

 While I love being able to rip a paper towel off the roll to quickly clean up a mess, it’s a convenience for which I am no longer willing to pay.
 We use cloth napkins at the dinner table now and to be honest, I love it!
-It’s so much nicer for everyone to have proper napkins in their laps at meal times.
+It’s wonderful for everyone to have proper napkins in their laps at meal times.

 Make your own cleaners